Top 10 Deep Purple Songs

 Epic is one word that could easily be used to describe this monster Deep Purple song from the ever-so classic album In Rock.
 Clocking in at over 10 minutes, the song finds the band stretching out, to say the least.
 Everyone, especially Blackmore and vocalist Ian Gillan, absolutely soar here.
 It’s dynamic and powerful stuff from the second era of Purple.

 Enter the ‘Mark III’ incarnation of the band.
 With the departure of Gillan and Roger Glover, what was to become of Deep Purple?
 Answer: bring in a couple of guys named David Coverdale and Glenn Hughes and create this eternal barnburner.
 A killer riff and a pedal-to-the-metal performance pushes this to the top of the ‘Mark III’ era hand down.
 More A1 drumming madness from Ian Paice is on display here, as well as some ace Blackmore guitar work.

 ‘Woman From Tokyo’

-A stompingly ominous riff and another killer song.
-Heavy is as heavy does, and this Deep Purple song is certainly heavy stuff!
-The song is a slow-grooving monster propelled by rock solid organ work from Jon Lord and a compact Blackmore solo that blisters form the fire.
-It's there and gone in just over three minutes.
-One of Purple's more compact sledgehammers.
+A stomping, ominous riff and another killer song lands at No. 5 on our list of the Top 10 Deep Purple Songs.
+The song is a slow-grooving monster propelled by rock solid organ work from Jon Lord and a compact Blackmore solo that blisters from the fire.
+It’s there and gone in just over three minutes.
+One of Purple’s more compact sledgehammers.

-The opening title track from the 1971 release 'Fireball,' as its name implies, fully cooks!
+The opening title track from the 1971 release Fireball, as its name implies, fully cooks!
 The power and drive of the band here is stunning.
-We should mention, for the record, that Ian Paice is one of the greatest rock and roll drummers ever -- an absolute monster on the kit.
-The rest of the guys don't hold back here either.
-It's a train out of control -- speed driven rock and roll at it's finest -- and you're best of just hanging on and enjoying the ride.
+We should mention, for the record, that Ian Paice is one of the greatest rock and roll drummers ever — an absolute monster on the kit.
+The rest of the guys don’t hold back here either.
+It’s a train out of control — speed driven rock and roll at its finest — and you’re best off just hanging on and enjoying the ride.

 ‘Smoke On The Water’